Darkroom V4.0 now in Toronto

 (Est. Feb 2016 in Mumbai, India)

-The word Rangaai is used to refer to the Goddess of Theatre; as our mother who gives birth to and nurtures the artist in us throughout our life on stage.
+The word Rangaai refers to the Goddess of Theatre; as our mother who gives birth to and nurtures the artist in us throughout our life on stage.
 With this in mind, the Rangaai Theatre Company is dedicated to ushering experimental and artistic pieces onto its audience.

 We do this by means of introducing both new and old theatre techniques from around the world.
 But not to restrict ourselves to the theatre alone, we innovatively look into other artistries to find resemblances and replicate them in our performances.
 Our forte lies in designing immersive sensory theatre experiences for our audiences.